TXH2020/Blockchain_Project/README.md

 # Blockchain_Project

 ## Setup: Can be installed in windows and linux
 1. Install Postgres.
-Create user admin_ems with password iamadmin@123
+Create user "admin_ems" with password "iamadmin@123"
 2. Install ipfs desktop.
 3. Make sure postgres runs on port 5432 and ipfs runs on port 5001
 4. Clone this repository.
 Goto the cloned folder.
 Create a python virtual environment using `` python -m venv virtualvenv ``